 - Honing the skills of local government officials to enable them to better carry out their mandates.

-At the same time, CityLinks has fostered transparency and accountability in budgeting, procurement, hiring, and other municipal practices in each project.
+At the same time, CityLinks has supported citizen participation in political decision making and fostered transparency and accountability in budgeting, procurement, hiring, and other municipal practices in each project.

 Past CityLinks partnerships facilitated by ICMA have yielded concrete results.
 For example: